Wuhan: Destinations

+The institute has been an active premier research center for the study of coronaviruses.

 Education

 Schools and universities

-There are 35 higher educational institutions in Wuhan, making it a leading educational hub for China.
+As of 2023, there are 82 higher educational institutions in Wuhan, making it a leading educational hub in the Central China region.
+Wuhan is also an important hub for international students, and it was ranked the best city in the Central China region, 4th in China, and 98th globally by the QS Best Student Cities Rankings in 2023.
+According to the U.S. News & World Report Best Global University Ranking for 2025–26, Wuhan had 16 universities included in the rankings, with two universities in the top 100 and six in the top 500.
+It is the only city in the Central China region with two universities ranked in the top 100 globally, and it is one of only three cities in mainland China, following Beijing (3) and Shanghai (2), to achieve this distinction.

 Prominent institutions include Huazhong University of Science and Technology and Wuhan University.
 Three state-level development zones and many enterprise incubators are also significant in Wuhan's education and business development.
 Wuhan ranks third in China in overall strength of science and technology.

 As of the end of 2013, in Wuhan there were 1,024 kindergartens with 224,300 children, 590 primary schools with 424,000 students, 369 general high schools with 314,000 students, 105 secondary vocational and technical schools with 98,600 students, and 80 colleges and universities with 966,400 undergraduates and junior college students and 107,400 postgraduate students.
 There are several international schools in Wuhan.

+Wuhan is a major city in the world by scientific research outputs and it ranks 8th globally and 5th in the Asia-Pacific & China (after Beijing, Shanghai, Nanjing and Guangzhou).